jaredcnance/stackify-cli/README.md

 ## Commands

 Below are the supported commands.
-All commands include a `-h | --help` option for getting more info.
+* All commands include a `-h | --help` option for getting more info.
+* All commands that return data, will return it in JSON format by default, or YAML if the `-p | --pretty` flag is provided

 ### Deploy

 This command set allows you to work with your Stackify deployments.

 ```
+stackify deploy get -k {API_KEY}
-stackify deploy get
+stackify deploy get -k {API_KEY} -a {APP_NAME} -e {ENV_NAME}
-stackify deploy new
+stackify deploy new ...
 ```

 ## Options